lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: hatnote

     Solvating and stretching a small polymer molecule

 .. figure:: ../figures/level2/polymer-in-water/PEG-dark.webp
-    :alt: Movie of a peg molecule in water as simulated with LAMMPS
+    :alt: Movie of a peg polymer molecule in water as simulated with LAMMPS
     :height: 250
     :align: right
     :class: only-dark

 .. figure:: ../figures/level2/polymer-in-water/PEG-light.webp
-    :alt: Movie of a peg molecule in water as simulated with LAMMPS
+    :alt: Movie of a peg polymer molecule in water as simulated with LAMMPS
     :height: 250
     :align: right
     :class: only-light

 ..  container:: justify

     The goal of this tutorial is to use LAMMPS and solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.

 ..  container:: justify

-   An all-atom description is used for both PEG and water and the long range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.
+    An all-atom description is used for both PEG (GROMOS 54A7 force field :cite:`schmid2011definition`) and water
+    (SPC flexible model :cite:`wu2006flexible`) and the long range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.
-   Once the PEG and water system are properly equilibrated at the desired temperature and pressure, a constant stretching force is applied to both ends of the polymer, and the evolution of its length is measured as a function of time.
+    Once the water reservoir is properly
+    equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
+The evolution of the polymer length is measured as a function of time.

 ..  container:: justify

-   This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are compared with force spectroscopy experiments :cite:`liese2017hydration`.
+    This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are
+    compared with force spectroscopy experiments :cite:`liese2017hydration`.

 .. |Liese2017| raw:: html